Why invest in Caledon Real Estate?

 List of New Condos in Caledon

-There are numerous popular municipal and regional roads that serve Caledon which include Regional Road 50, Highway 10, Ontario 9 and Peel Regional Road 10.
-Although Highway 410 is the only 400 series highway to serve the region, the surrounding Peel cities of Mississauga and Brampton are well-equipped with robust roadways.
-This allows for road commutes of approximately 30 minutes and an hour for trips to the Pearson International Airport and Toronto city centre.
-The residents of Caledon are also taking advantage of this convenient traffic infrastructure by opting to commute to other areas to work.
-Bus services are still not available in Caledon, although the town had previously made an attempt in 2006.
-However, the GO Transit operates two bus routes to the town which allows residents to commute to the Toronto city centre in just 90 minutes.
+There are numerous popular municipal as well as regional routes that serve Caledon which include Regional Road 50, Highway 10, Ontario 9 and Peel Regional Road 10.
+Although Highway 410 is the only highway of the 400 series to serve the region, the surrounding cities of Mississauga and Brampton are well-equipped with convenient roadways.
+This allows for road journeys to consume lesser time for trips to the Pearson International Airport and Toronto city Centre.
+The residents of Caledon are also making use of this convenient traffic system by choosing to travel to other areas to work.
+Bus services are still not available in Caledon, although the town had previously attempted in 2006.
+However, the GO Transit features two bus routes that operates to the town which allows residents to commute to the Toronto city Centre in just 90 minutes.

 Average Prices of Condos in Caledon

 The average resale price for all types of homes including condos in the town of Caledon is currently around $933,869.
 The average rate of resale appreciation has been seen at 6.4 percent for the past 10 years.
 The average rental rate currently stands at $2000, which is in addition to a rental appreciation rate of 3.9 percent for the past 10 years.
 The vacancy rate currently sits at 1.0 percent, thereby making the demand for condos strong here.